getchip/PocketCHIP-Docs/source/includes/_advanced.md

 ```

 ## Connecting Bluetooth Devices
-CHIP has built-in bluetooth.
-This tutorial instructs how to use a bluetooth keyboard, since it is a simple and obvious example.
-There are, of course, several types of bluetooth devices, such as earpieces, audio connectors, vacuum cleaners, and more.
+CHIP has built-in Bluetooth.
+This tutorial instructs how to use a Bluetooth keyboard, since it is a simple and obvious example.
+There are, of course, several types of Bluetooth devices, such as earpieces, audio connectors, vacuum cleaners, and more.
 Future tutorials will cover those devices, but the keyboard is a good introduction to the commands and an easy way to test your system.

 ### Requirements
   * CHIP